 Address: Silver Street, Cambridge

-3 Cambridge University Botanic Garden
+5. Cambridge University Botanic Garden

-Covering an area of some 40 acres, the Cambridge University Botanic Garden is a must-do for gardening enthusiasts.
+Covering an area of some 40 acres, a visit to Cambridge University Botanic Garden is a must-do for gardening enthusiasts.
 Established in 1831, the garden showcases an impressive collection of more than 8,000 species of plants from across the globe.

 Address: 1 Brookside, Cambridge

-St. Mary the Great is both a parish and university church.
+Great St. Mary's Church is both a parish and university church.
 Built in the 15th century, it has a fine interior, its galleries being added in 1739 at a time when university sermons, given by great scholars, attracted huge congregations.
 The tower, erected in 1608, is famous for its views over Cambridge.

 Location: Senate House Hill, Cambridge

-5 Trinity College
+8. Trinity College

 Established in 1546 by Henry VIII, Trinity College was created by the merger of several older colleges, including Michaelhouse and King's Hall.
 Beyond King Edward's Gate (1418), parts of the old King's Hall buildings are still identifiable.

-Trinity has more distinguished former members than any other college: statesmen Austen Chamberlain, Stanley Baldwin, and Nehru; poets and writers such as George Herbert and Edward Fitzgerald; philosopher Bertrand Russell; and scientist Isaac Newton.
+Trinity has more distinguished former members than any other college.
+These include statesmen Austen Chamberlain, Stanley Baldwin, and Nehru; poets and writers such as George Herbert and Edward Fitzgerald; philosopher Bertrand Russell; and scientist Isaac Newton.
 Edward VII and George VI also attended Trinity.